Zarkonnen/Cyberpunk/ideas.md

 ### Simulation
 The idea is basically that there are Tiles and People, and they can have Interactions that modify them, and have certain preconditions.
 The NPCs then basically get a bunch of ranked rules that are all of the form of `IF condition THEN PATH TO tile_type` and `IF condition THEN PERFORM interaction`.
 The player gets to choose theirs, and we will attempt to slap a decent UI over them as much as possible.

+The question that arises is how to implement Interactions.
+The easiest is for each Interaction to be a class implementing something like:

+    public interface Interaction {
+      public boolean available(Person actor, Person target);
+      public String description(Person actor, Person target);
+      public String run(Person actor, Person target);
+    }

+Alternatively, the interaction could be more data-driven, but that is probably too complex for the scope.

 ### Gameplay
 Gameplay basically consists of:
 * scavenging electronic parts